puppetlabs/puppet-docs/source/puppet/4.1/reference/lang_relationships.markdown

 [array]: ./lang_data_array.html
 [class]: ./lang_classes.html
 [event]: ./lang_resources.html#behavior
-[service]: /references/3.8.latest/type.html#service
+[service]: /references/4.1.latest/type.html#service
-[exec]: /references/3.8.latest/type.html#exec
+[exec]: /references/4.1.latest/type.html#exec
-[type]: /references/3.8.latest/type.html
+[type]: /references/4.1.latest/type.html
-[mount]: /references/3.8.latest/type.html#mount
+[mount]: /references/4.1.latest/type.html#mount
 [metaparameters]: ./lang_resources.html#metaparameters
 [require_function]: ./lang_classes.html#using-require
-[moar]: /references/3.8.latest/configuration.html#ordering
+[moar]: /references/4.1.latest/configuration.html#ordering
 [lambdas]: ./lang_lambdas.html

-With default settings, the order of [resources][] in a Puppet manifest does not matter.
-Puppet assumes that most resources are not related to each other and will manage the resources in whatever order is most efficient.
+By default, Puppet applies manifest ordering.
 If a group of resources should be managed in a specific order, you must explicitly declare the relationships.

-> **Aside: Manifest Ordering** Puppet 3.3 added a the ability to turn on [manifest ordering][moar] in the agent's puppet.conf, which causes resources to be applied in the order they are declared in manifests.
-Beginning in Puppet 4, manifest ordering will be the default setting.
+You can disable this with the `ordering` setting.

->
+> **Aside: Manifest Ordering**
 > While manifest ordering is an intuitive and useful shortcut, you should still explicitly declare dependencies much of the time, especially in modules where resources are spread out across multiple manifests.